jdittrich/userNeedResearchBook/text/communicateResults.md

 ## Consider the audiences needs

-Who will recieve the research results and what interests do they have?
+Who will receive the research results and what interests do they have?
 There may be different stakeholders with different needs, e.g.

 * Management
 * Programmers
 * Designers
 * …

 Some of their needs align, some may differ.
-So before you start you should ask who will recieve the results and what specific interests they have.
+Before you start, you should ask yourself who will receive the results and what specific interests they have.
 Also inquire if there is any preferred format.
-Some may only take written reports, others may be used to slidedecks.
+Some may prefer text-based reports, others may be used to slidedecks.

 ## First things first

 I try to structure my documentation in a way that puts the essential information first (Also called »Inverted pyramid style«).
-A simple rule of thumb is, that if a reader stops early at some point, they already know the most crucial information.
-If the documentation is structured in a different way it can happen that after reading half of it, the most crucial information has not delivered.
+A simple rule of thumb is, that if a reader stops early at some point, they should already know the most crucial information.
+If the documentation is structured in a different way, it can happen that after reading half of it, the most crucial information has not delivered.
-Also it is motivating to deal with documents that put important matters first.
+Also, it is motivating to deal with documents that put important matters first.
-One can read e.g. the summary in the beginning and then decide that this is the needed information and continue – or discard the document and don't wast time.
+One can read e.g. the summary in the beginning and then decide that this is the needed information and continue – or discard the document and don't waste time.

-## Don't make it hard to get
+## Don't make it hard to understand

 You create the documentation for people who are not user researchers and who often have not taken part in the research.
 They won't understand any jargon of your profession and maybe also not the vocabulary the users use.
 Thus, avoid language that is hard to grasp or uses words unknown to your readers.
-Instead, »translate« for them: Describe the research in terms they know and help them to make sense of the participants’ language.
+Instead, »translate« for them: Describe the research in terms they know and help them to make sense of the participants’ language and actions.

 As a rule of thumb, rather assume too few knowledge than too much.
 A person knowing something will just overhear or overlook an explaination while a person who lacks knowledge is lost without it.